Foreign relations of Turkmenistan: Natural resources

 supporting sustainable energy development, and attracting investment for energy projects of common and regional interest.

 Organisations

 Turkmenistan is a member of the United Nations, the International Monetary Fund, the World Bank, the Economic Cooperation Organization, the Organization for Security and Cooperation in Europe, the Organisation of Islamic Cooperation, the Islamic Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, the Food and Agriculture Organization, and the International Organization of Turkic Culture.

 Turkmenistan maintains permanent representatives to the United Nations offices in New York City, Vienna, and Geneva.

 The United Nations maintains a permanent representation staffed by a resident coordinator along with representatives of some UN agencies in Ashgabat.
 The Asian Development Bank, European Bank for Reconstruction and Development, Organization for Security and Cooperation in Europe, and European Union have missions in Ashgabat, as well.

+According to the European Commission's website, as of 2025, "A Partnership and Cooperation Agreement concluded with Turkmenistan in 1998 is yet to be ratified by all EU Member States.
+Pending ratification, an Interim Agreement on trade and trade-related matters entered into force on 1 August 2010.
+Other areas of cooperation remain based on the Trade and Cooperation Agreement signed with the Soviet Union in 1989 and subsequently endorsed by Turkmenistan."

 Diplomatic relations

-List of countries which Turkmenistan has diplomatic relations with:
+List of countries which Turkmenistan maintains diplomatic relations with: